Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Applicable Methodologies

-With the existence of the following conflict, PIBT~\cite{pibt} is no longer applicable as a configuration generator for \lacam{} in \problemacronymP{}.
-This is because PIBT recursively decides the actions for chains of movable \blockL{}s, while, with following conflicts, only the \blockL{}s next to empty cells are movable.
-The additional complexity is the \problemacronymP{} has multiple goal vertices for each target \blockL{}, and the configuration generator needs to decide which goal vertex to move towards.
-In this section, we introduce \problemacronym{}-PIBT as the configuration generator for a \lacam{} based MAPF solution for \problemacronymP{}.
+With the existence of following conflicts, PIBT~\cite{pibt} is no longer applicable as a configuration generator for \lacam{} in \problemacronymP{}.
+This is because PIBT recursively decides the actions for chains of movable \blockL{}s, while, due to following conflicts, only the \blockL{}s next to empty vertices are movable.
+The additional complexity is the \problemacronymP{} has multiple goal vertices for each assigned \blockL{}, and the configuration generator needs to decide which goal vertex to move towards.
+In this section, we introduce \brpibt{} as the configuration generator for Block Rearrangement \lacam{} (\brlacam{}).

-The core intuition of the \problemacronym{}-PIBT algorithm is that every \blockL{} takes turns to call for empty cells in a priority-based manner, ensuring that each \blockL{} is processed exactly once per step to maintain algorithmic efficiency.
-This approach ensures that all \blockL{}s have the opportunity to make progress toward their goals by dynamically updating their priorities. \algof~\ref{alg:DSR-PIBT} describes the process of \problemacronym{}-PIBT.
+The core intuition of the \brpibt{} algorithm is that every \blockL{} takes turns to call for empty vertices in a priority-based manner, ensuring that each \blockL{} is processed exactly once per step to maintain algorithmic efficiency.
+This approach ensures that all \blockL{}s have the opportunity to make progress toward their goals by dynamically updating their priorities. \algof~\ref{alg:DSR-PIBT} describes the process of \brpibt{}.

-The \problemacronym{}-PIBT algorithm operates as a single-step planner that generates the next configuration state by iteratively assigning actions and temporary goals to \blockL{}s based on dynamically managed priorities.
-The algorithm maintains three key components: Priority Management, Recursive Planning and Temporary Goal Assignment.
+The \brpibt{} algorithm operates as a single-step planner that generates the next configuration state by iteratively assigning actions and temporary goals to \blockL{}s based on dynamically managed priorities.
+The algorithm maintains three key components: \textit{1) Priority Management, 2) Recursive Planning and 3) Temporary Goal Allocation}.

-\paragraph{Priority Management} Similar to PIBT, each \blockL{} $i$ maintains a priority value $\omega_i$ that determines the order in which \blockL{}s are processed.
+\texttt{1) Priority Management:} Similar to PIBT, each \blockL{} $i$ maintains a priority value $\omega_i$ that determines the order in which \blockL{}s are processed.
 Priorities are dynamically updated based on goal achievement and movement status.
 When a \blockL{} $i$ reaches any vertex in $V_i$, its priority is reset to a floating number in $(0,1)$.
 When the \blockL{} $i$ is displaced from its goal vertices $V_i$, its priority is incremented by $1$.
-This priority update process happens at the beginning of each configuration generation phase (\algof~\ref{alg:DSR-PIBT}, line~\ref{alg:DSR-PIBT:update-priorities}).
+This priority update process happens at the beginning of each configuration generation phase (\algof~\ref{alg:DSR-PIBT} line~\ref{alg:DSR-PIBT:update-priorities} and \ref{alg:DSR-PIBT:update-priorities-definitions}).